haiku/haiku/docs/develop/packages/Bootstrapping.rst

 Even a very basic Haiku requires a set of third-party packages (ICU, zlib,...), a Haiku sufficiently complete to build software even more (binutils, gcc, make,...).
-So whenever something fundamental in Haiku (the architecture ABI, the ABI of libroot) changes in a binary incompatible way, or when Haiku is ported to a new architecture, it is necessary to bootstrap Haiku and a basic set of required third-party packages.
+So, whenever something fundamental in Haiku (the architecture ABI, the ABI of libroot) changes in a binary incompatible way, or when Haiku is ported to a new architecture, it is necessary to bootstrap Haiku and a basic set of required third-party packages.
 This document describes